ska-telescope/ska-pss-protest/README.md

 ProTest - The PSS Product Testing Framework
 ===========================================

-This repository is the home of ProTest - A suite of high-level tests and supporting libraries for testing the Pulsar Searching Sub-system (PSS).
+This repository is the home of ProTest - A suite of high-level tests and supporting libraries for testing the SKA Pulsar Searching Sub-system (PSS).

 Documentation
 -------------